-As a staff member for the \\\\\ Council, I agree to abide by the rules and regulations governing the camp as set forth by the council and the Boy Scouts of America that prohibit the following:
+taff member for the Council, I agree

+de by the rules and regulations governing the camp as set forth by the council and Scouting cathat prohibit the following:

+Americ a that prombit the following.

 1. Smoking in camp

 2. Interfering with others on the job

 3. Unauthorized absenteeism

 4. Sleeping on the job

 5. Excessive tardiness

 6. Leaving work premises during work hours without reason or permission

 7. Gambling

 8. Possession or being under the influence of any controlled substance or alcohol

 9. Stopping work before quitting time or refusing to perform additional duties assigned by the camp director

 10. Using obscene, abusive, or lewd language, gestures, or actions

 11. Insubordination

 12. Stealing

 13. Excessive horseplay

 14. Threatening or intimidating other employees, campers, or leaders

 15. Fighting

 16. Shoplifting, assault, improper use of a weapon, or any other crime

 17. Sale or attempted sale of controlled substances or alcohol

 18. Unauthorized operation of camp vehicles

 19. Physically striking a camper, leader, or other staff member

-In addition, as a staff member f or the \\\\\ Council, I agree to abide by the rules and regulations set forth by the council and the Boy Scouts of America that prohibit the following:
+tion, as a staff member f or theCouncil, I agree to by the rules and regulations set forth by the council and Scouting America that prohibit the lng:

-Harassment-including physical closeness, flirting, grabbing, pinching, kissing, sexually oriented jokes and comments, sexist remarks, suggestive letters, lewd motions, etc.
+ment -including physical closeness, flirting, grabbing, pinching, kissing, sexually oriented jokes mments, sexist remarks, suggestive letters, lewd motions, etc.

-Discrimination-relating to age, tenure, race, religion, national origin, sex, disability, or economic status
+Discrin status nination-relating to age, tenure, race, religion, national origin, sex, disability, or economic